gorkemu/belge-hizli/README.md

 *   Real payment system integration (Stripe, Iyzico, etc.).
 *   User accounts (registration, login, document management).
 *   Admin panel for template management.
-*   Advanced form features (conditional fields, repeatable blocks).
+*   Advanced form feature: Repeatable blocks/sections.
-*   User experience and UI improvements.
+*   UI/UX improvements and enhanced styling.
-*   Detailed error handling and logging.
+*   Detailed error handling and user feedback.
 *   Sending generated PDFs via email.
-*   Increased test coverage.
+*   Increased test coverage (Unit & Integration tests).
-*   Deployment.

 ## 🤝 Contributing (Optional)

-If you wish to contribute, please start by opening an issue or discussing an existing one.
-Pull requests are welcome.
+Contributions are welcome.
+Please open an issue first to discuss what you would like to change or add.
+Pull requests can then be submitted.

 ## 📄 License (Optional)